iiandromedaa/JavaWeatherEngine/README.md

 # JavaWeatherEngine
- an application that attempts to give weather forecasts based off of user location and various data points
+A JavaFX application that uses machine learning to attempt temperature prediction

+The neural network is an LSTM that takes in 30 days of input and was built using Keras in Python